 Share your content more than once.
 It’s no good tweeting a link and then sitting back waiting for the views to roll in.
 After about 15 seconds, your tweet will have disappeared into the void of the Twittersphere, never to be seen again.
 It’s absolutely fine to share your posts more than once, in fact, it’s something you need to do.

 Spam the same bloody post over and over on an almost hourly interval.
 Or even a variety of posts.
 It just looks like you don’t care who reads your stuff, as long as it’s thrust under everyone’s noses on a constant basis.
 It smacks of over-automation and frankly, is one of the most irritating things to do as a digital creator these days.

 Take the time to network with other bloggers and writers in your online communities.
 This is so important.
 You need to grow your network of peers as well as cultivate a readership and a following.
 Mainly because it’s hard work being on your own out there in the gig economy, but also because you’ll gain a lot of valuable insight and advice from within the blogging world.
 You’ll probably make some really good friends too, and that’s always a great thing.

 Create or get involved in ‘comment pods’ or group DMs with other bloggers or writers.
 Honestly, this is just a recipe for disaster almost each and every time it happens.
-Invariably people end up pissing one another off with the sheer volume of messages, the comparing/competitiveness or the inevitable descent into bitching about other blogs not privy to the chat.
+Invariably people end up annoying each other the sheer volume of messages, the comparing/competitiveness or the inevitable descent into bitching about other blogs not privy to the chat.
 We’ve all done it or seen it; anyone who says they haven’t is just lying.
 Plus, some people are just irritating, there’s no getting away from that.